web3os-org/kernel/README.md

     --version              Print the version information
 ```

-Access the array of devices within an app: `kernel.bin.usb.devices`
+Access the array of devices within an app: `kernel.modules.usb.devices`

 </details>